 - Asthma which is more difficult to control*

 If you suffer from allergic rhinitis, particularly if it is persistent, or affects your day-to-day function, discuss treatment options with your doctor.
 A referral to a clinical immunology/allergy specialist may be required for further assessment including allergy testing.
-Further information on allergy testing is available on the ASCIA website: www.allergy.org.au/patients/information
+Further information is available on the ASCIA website: www.allergy.org.au/patients/allergy-testing

 Treatment options – Aeroallergen minimisation

 If it is possible to confirm the allergen(s) causing the allergic rhinitis, then minimising exposure to the allergen(s) may reduce symptoms.
-Further information on allergen minimisation is available on the ASCIA website: www.allergy.org.au/patients/information
+Further information is available on the ASCIA website: www.allergy.org.au/patients/allergy-treatment

 Treatment options - Medications